-Delay lists are composed of Items delayed in Residence Blocks, waiting their turn to be pulled or pushed into the next Block(s) for which they are targeted.
+Delay lists are comprised of Items delayed in Residence Blocks, waiting their turn to be pulled or pushed into their next Block(s).
 Message passing is used to accomplish the pulling and pushing when model conditions permit.
 Extend provides related-waiting management of delay lists based on user-specified FIFO, LIFO, Priority, Attribute, Reneging, and Matching alternatives.

-Waiting for arbitrary compound conditions is normally achieved in Extend by combining Blocks appropriately and exploiting Extend's message-based architecture.
-The authors view this as another form of related waiting, because it is a change in one of the underlying values that triggers a re-evaluation of the condition.
+Waiting for the resolution of compound conditions is normally achieved in Extend by appropriately combining Blocks and exploiting Extend's message-based architecture.
+The authors view this as a form of related waiting, because it is a change in one of the underlying values that triggers a re-evaluation of the condition that brought about the waiting in the first place.

 In version 6 the Extend developers re-implemented a form of polled waiting that had existed in some earlier versions but had been removed for performance reasons.
+The

-The Activity Service block (which prevents items from passing through if the demand connector is false, and allows items to pass through free if the demand connector is true.
+Activity Service block (which prevents items from passing through if the demand connector is false, and allows items to pass through freely if the demand connector is true.
 Items wait in the nearest upstream residence block) now has an option for it to check its demand connector on every simulation event.
 This is done after the future and current events have been processed.